In this article, you can find all GED®) preparatory facilities and testing sites in the Culpeper area.

 775 Waterloo Rd – Warrenton – VA 22186 – Phone (540) 347.4372

 For many years, the GED test was known as the “second chance diploma” for individuals who never completed high school.
-But in January 2014, the latest version of the popular “High-School-Equivalency (HSE)” test was rolled out across the country after it had undergone an impressive overhaul.
+But the latest version of the popular “High-School-Equivalency (HSE)” test was rolled out across the country after it had undergone an impressive overhaul.
 To see if you qualify, go to Virginia GED testing.

 This was needed to let the program again meet higher education requirements and industry expectations.
-The new GED has to be done on a computer, and this only makes sense because nowadays you won’t find any jobs that will not require basic keyboarding and computers knowledge and skills.
+The GED has to be done on a computer, and this only makes sense because nowadays you won’t find any jobs that will not require basic keyboarding and computers knowledge and skills.

 The battery of four subtests will set you back $120, or $30 per test, and you only pay for what you take.
 You can prepare for one subject, register and pay for just that part, pass the subtest and move on to the next part.
 Test scores will be valid for a two-year period.
 You may also be interested in this post that has links to all GED programs and test facilities across the U.S.